antulik/pagelet_rails_demo_app/README.md

 # Why?

 * Do you have pages which show a lot of information at once?
-* The pages where you need to get data from 5 or 10 different sources?
+* The pages where you need to get data from 5 or 10 different sources? or 50?
 * What if one of them is slow?
 * Does this mean your users have to wait?